lhekz/Story2/README.md

-#This is  Story 2, creatted fron github page
+#This is  Story 2, created fron github page